How an RCMP officer escaped and survived after being shot by the N.S. gunman

 Court documents reveal Const.
 Chad Morrison's harrowing encounter

 Minutes after being shot by a man in what appeared to be a marked police cruiser, Const.
-Chad Morrison found himself alone and gripping his service rifle behind an empty ambulance depot.
+Chad Morrison found himself alone and gripping his service rifle behind an ambulance depot.

 The Nova Scotia RCMP officer knew the gunman was nearby and was worried he was still a target.

 Morrison's harrowing encounter with the man responsible for killing 22 people in April is described in search warrant documents released by the courts Monday.

 That morning, about 10 a.m.
 AT on April 19, Morrison and a colleague, Const.
 Heidi Stevenson, had responded to a request for officers from the East Hants detachment in Enfield to help out in Colchester County, where the manhunt was underway.

 It was roughly 12 hours after RCMP were first alerted to shots fired and homes burning in Portapique, N.S., a village about 70 kilometres from Morrison's location.

 By close to 11 a.m., Morrison was pulled over, waiting for Stevenson near the Shubenacadie Wildlife Park, according to a summary of a statement he gave on April 21 to investigators.